bbuing9/RoAST/README.md

 Also, please check out `run.sh` for the scripts to run the baseline and ours (RoAST) in other tasks.
 Most of our implementation can be found in `./transformers/models/$BACKBONE/modeling_$BACKBONE.py`, `roast_optim.py`, and `./training/base.py`.

-## Evaluation of Robustness of Language Models on Multiple Perspectives.
+## Evaluation of Robustness of Language Models on Multiple Perspectives

 First, we remark that our training code (`train.py`) automatically conducts the robustness evaluation at the end of training (line xxx).